scriptPilot/google-calendar-correction/README.md

 ### Reset

-After any modification to the correction function, you should run the function `resetScript()` to reset the script and allow correction of all events from the start date again accordingly.
+After any modification to the code, you should run the function `resetScript()` to reset the script and allow correction of all events from the start date again accordingly.

 ## Changelog